moderation/prometheus_mesos_metrics/README.md

-# Prometheus Mesos exporter
+# Prometheus Mesos metrics snapshot exporter

-This is an exporter for Prometheus to get Mesos data.
+This is an exporter for Prometheus to get Mesos metrics snapshot data.

 ## Building and running

     make
-    ./mesos_exporter <flags>
+    ./prometheus_mesos_metrics <flags>

 ### Flags